Lissy93/dashy/docs/widgets.md

 Glances is a cross-platform monitoring tool developed by [@nicolargo](https://github.com/nicolargo).
 It's similar to top/htop but with a [Rest API](https://glances.readthedocs.io/en/latest/api.html) and many [data exporters](https://glances.readthedocs.io/en/latest/gw/index.html) available.
 Under the hood, it uses [psutil](https://github.com/giampaolo/psutil) for retrieving system info.

 If you don't already have it installed, either follow the [Installation Guide](https://github.com/nicolargo/glances/blob/master/README.rst) for your system, or setup [with Docker](https://glances.readthedocs.io/en/latest/docker.html), or use the one-line install script: `curl -L https://bit.ly/glances | /bin/bash`.

-You'll need to run Glances as a web server, using the `-w` option, see the [command reference docs](https://glances.readthedocs.io/en/latest/cmds.html) for more info.
+Glances can be launched with the `glances` command.
+You'll need to run it in web server mode, using the `-w` option for the API to be reachable.
+If you don't plan on using the Web UI, then you can disable it using `--disable-webui`.
+See the [command reference docs](https://glances.readthedocs.io/en/latest/cmds.html) for more info.

 ##### Options